0770449/KnifeApp/Readme.txt

 Then I added the file of SeedData.cs in model folder and put minimum 10 entries.
 Made changes in Program.cs file to Add the seed initializer Then i tested it.

+Part 6, controller methods and views in ASP.NET Core Open the Models/Knife.cs and added some data annotations

+Then i tested it

+Following this I Examine all the files of Knives like index.cshtml,Edit.cshtml,Create.cshtml Processed the POST Request

+Part 7, added search

+Add Search by types.
+For this I Add the  KnifeTypeViewModel class to the Models folder along with its propesties

+Add search by Types to the Index view.For this I Update Index.cshtml found in Views/Movies

+Part 8, I forget to add Rating properity in the knife.cs file For this I update the [Bind] attribute for both the Create and Edit action methods to include the Rating property Update the view templates in order to display, create, and edit the new Rating property

+Finally,Part 9, add validation to the KnifeApp.
+For this I added following [RegularExpression(@"^[A-Z]+[a-zA-Z\s]*$")]
+    [Required]
+    [StringLength(30)]

+ [Range(1, 100)]
+        [DataType(DataType.Currency)]
+        [Column(TypeName = "decimal(18, 2)")]

+At the end i examine All  Details and Delete methods of KnifeApp